Tom Cunningham: Storylines

 In 2016, Jade Albright (Kassius Nelson) moves in with the Osbornes.
 Jade finds out she has cancer and also finds out her boyfriend Alfie does too.
 Tom comforts Jade with the rest of the Osbornes, helping her through chemotherapy.
 When Alfie is banned from seeing Jade after causing her to collapse, Tom begins to comfort Jade and begins to like her.
 Peri begins to notice Tom's feelings towards Jade and starts to grow closer to Tom again.
 Prior to this, Tom helps Jade and Alfie see each other but Alfie's father, Mac Nightingale (David Easter), stops them.
 Tom decides to move to London to be with O.B but stops when Nico poisons him.
 Tom is furious when Jade tells him that Peri has been bullying her and bans Peri from seeing Steph.

 Tom is later shocked, when he sees Gordon's daughter Jude Cunningham (Davinia Taylor) is back in the village, and never forgave her for not being there for him since he was young, but Jude told him that she left the village in 1998 to go on the run, due to her being involved in multiple fraud schemes.
 Tom is devastated when Jade dies from cancer and helps the Osbornes grieve.
 At the "Halloween Spooktacular" set up by Jude, Tom is angry to discover that it is all a scam and that Jude was going to leave him again.
 Nico confronts Tom and blames him for getting in the way of her and Peri.
 She attacks him with a globe and tries to kill him but Jude comes in and saves him.
-At the hospital, him and Peri, who was also targeted by Nico, make up.
+At the hospital, he and Peri, who was also targeted by Nico, make up.

 Tom goes on the run with the Osbournes after Jack tells them that somebody is trying to kill them.
 Tom brings Steph with him.
 Tom is desperate to return to the village to see Peri and sneaks off to the village.
 He visits Peri, who is delighted to see him.
 They meet again in the folly and Peri tells Tom she did it for him and Tom realises that she called the police.
 Eva Falco (Kerry Bennett), Jack's niece, who is after them, brings Tom to the station.
 She tells him that she knows that he killed the Osbornes and makes him tell her where they are.
 OB, who is working for Jack, helps Tom escape, angering Eva.
 On New Year's Eve, the Osbornes return to the village and it is revealed that Jack murdered a boy when he was young and falsely imprisoned his brother for it.
 Eva accidentally shoots Esther but she survives.